IMPORTANT NOTICE TO ALL PATIENTS

 To book an emergency dentist appointment, contact one of our clinics:

 The Dental Lounge221 - 225 Old Brompton Rd, Earls Court, Kensington, London.
 SW5 0EA t: 0207 370 0055 Email Us

 9am - 5pm, 7 days a week

 Emergency Dental Treatments

-Typical emergency problems requiring dental treatment include:
+Typical emergency problems requiring immediate dental treatment include:

 Kids dental trauma

-An immediate reaction is needed if your kid suffers a dental trauma.
+An immediate reaction is needed if your kid suffers from dental trauma.
 The emergency dentist appointment will help determine the best course of action to address the dental issue your child is experiencing.
 Treating children’s teeth problems promptly ensures the kid’s proper oral health and jaw development.